augustinevt/shopping-ember/README.md

 # Shopping

-An E-Commerce store for boots using ember.
+An E-Commerce for boots using ember.

 ## Prerequisites